About Residence Life

 - Apply and be accepted to TLU.

-- Turn in your shot records including proof of receiving a meningitis shot within the last five years.
+- Submit your proof of meningitis vaccination (received within the last five years) to the Office of Admissions.

-- Beginning June 1, Residence Life will start housing students based on the housing application/roommate matching form submitted online.
-Housing is based on the date you submit the housing contract.
+- Beginning June 1, the Office of Residence Life will start housing students based on the date the on-campus housing application form is submitted.

 Being a good roommate and good neighbor is important.
 The TLU Student Handbook provides valuable information about what students can expect from TLU and, in turn, what TLU expects from students.
 Students living in TLU housing are expected to be responsible and respectful, and they should expect the same from fellow residents.